-• Public water systems are required to submit an annual report to the Division of Drinking Water by June 1 each year.
+• Public water systems are required to submit an electronic annual report to the Division of Drinking Water around mid-May each year.

-Public water systems that provide drinking water, are required to submit an annual technical report to the SWRCB Division of Drinking Water.
-This report may be required to include, but is not limited to, detailed plans and specifications, water quality information, and physical descriptions of the existing or proposed system, and financial assurance information.
-The annual report must be submitted electronically and is typically due by June 1 of each year.
+Public water systems that provide drinking water, are required to submit an Electronic Annual Report to the SWRCB Division of Drinking Water (see CA Health & Safety Code § 116530).
+This report may be required to include, but is not limited to, detailed plans and specifications, water quality information, physical descriptions of the existing or proposed system, and financial assurance information.
+The annual report must be submitted electronically and is typically due around mid-May of each year.